markus7800/PPLStaticFactor/README.md

 *Expected output*: Again, the gradient variance and relative improvement (columns `none`, `graph`, `rel_graph`) should be similar to the paper results.

 *Estimated runtime*: This may take a long time to complete, ~6-8 hours on system comparable to M2 Pro.
-You may lower `N_ITER` or `L` in the script for faster completion)
+You may lower `N_ITER` or `L` in the script for faster completion.

 `python3 print_table_3.py` will generate Table 3 of the manuscript from the `paper_vi_results.csv` files.

+<a name="smc"></a>

 ### 4. SMC: Sequential Monte Carlo
-<a name="smc"></a>

 Run SMC benchmarks `N` times (we set `N` = `10`):
 ```